ChloeBnms/Latent-representation-of-H-E-images/README.md

-This page contains all the files to recreate the code used in the paper : Latent representation of H&E images retains biological information in a breast cancer cohort.
+This page contains all the codes created in the paper : Latent representation of H&E images retains biological information in a breast cancer cohort.